Aryansrivastava07/Assignment_BTech2026_2201920100083/README.md

 <br><br>
 <b>Question 9-</b><br>
 Implement a class Account with private members balance and accountNumber.
 Provide public methods to deposit, withdraw, and check the balance.
 Ensure that withdrawals cannot exceed the balance.
+<br><br>
+<b>Question 10-</b><br>
+Create a base class Vehicle with a protected member speed.
+Derive a class Car that inherits from Vehicle.
+Add a member function in Car to set the speed and another to display it.